ZhangxinyuDL/CIDM/README.md

 This code is for paper

-Zhang, Wei, Xinyu Zhang, Junyu Dong, Xiaojiang Song, and Renbo Pang.
+Wei Zhang, Xinyu Zhang, Junyu Dong, Xiaojiang Song, and Renbo Pang.
 "CIDM: A comprehensive inpainting diffusion model for missing weather radar data with knowledge guidance."
 ISPRS Journal of Photogrammetry and Remote Sensing 221 (2025): 299-309.

 https://doi.org/10.1016/j.isprsjprs.2025.02.001